The Best Music Books of 2019 (a Lot of Them, Anyway)

 Reviewing music is a walk in the park compared with reviewing books, which must be the most time-consuming occupation in entertainment apart from being parents of budding baseball players.
 For a similar reason, this best-music-books-of-the-year list is hardly a definitive one — there was a veritable avalanche of them released this year, utterly hopeless to keep up with.
 So with apologies to some of these authors for tardiness (there are a couple of late 2018 titles in here) — and to Liz Phair, Hanif Abdurraqib and others whose books I’ve heard are great but have not read yet — here are The Best Music Books of 2019 That I Managed to Procure and Actually Finish Reading…

-Prince “Beautiful Ones” / “Prince and the ‘Purple Rain’ Era Studio Sessions” (by Duane Tudal) / Morris Day “My Time”
+Prince “Beautiful Ones” / “Prince and the ‘Purple Rain’ Era Studio Sessions” (by Duane Tudahl) / Morris Day “My Time”

 What better way to start off than with a trio of superb Prince books?
 The artist’s unfinished autobiography, “Beautiful Ones” (the only book this year I actually reviewed) essentially only covers his first 20 years but delivers much more than fans had any reason to expect, with a thorough recounting of the least-known period of his life along with rare photos, drawings and a reproduction of his (fastidiously neat) handwritten manuscript.
-The “Studio Sessions” is a Prince archivist’s dream come true, a deeply detailed and expert examination of 1983 and ’84, two pivotal years of the monumentally prolific musician’s recording sessions — and the fact that it takes nearly 600 pages to unpack just those two years should give an idea of just how prolific he was.
+The “Studio Sessions” is a Prince archivist’s dream come true, a deeply detailed and expert examination of 1983 and ’84 — two pivotal years of the monumentally prolific musician’s career, entailing the “Purple Rain” and “Around the World in a Day” recording sessions, along with many, many other songs.
+The book includes bountiful interviews and details about the songs and the artist — and the fact that it takes nearly 600 pages to unpack just those two years should give an idea of just how prolific he was.
 Finally, Prince features heavily in Time frontman Morris Day’s autobiography, not just in the form of anecdotes — the pair met in middle school, worked closely together for the next decade and remained friends despite periods of estrangement — but also in occasional cameos, as Day imagines, probably with considerable accuracy, what his old friend would say at various points in the story.
 The conceit may feel sacrilegious to some, but if anyone has the right, it’s Day — and he’s got Prince’s hyper-confident, needling voice down, with its constant reminders of his brilliance and trash-talking of all rivals.

 Elton John “Me” — As someone who reads dozens of music books every year, a handful stand out for greatness, and along with Patti Smith’s “Just Kids” and titles by Morrissey and Rod Stewart, this vastly entertaining tome is among the best autobiographies of the past decade.
 “Me” is everything a fan could hope for, filled with hilarious and harrowing stories of superstardom, awkwardness, late-blooming sexuality and, not least, incredible tales about other famous people, ranging from George Harrison lecturing about spirituality while cutting up lines of cocaine to the Queen — yes, the Queen — saying, as she scolded her adult nephew, gently slapping his face with each syllable: “Do (slap) not (slap) argue (slap) with (slap) me (slap) I (slap) am (slap) THE QUEEN!”